William-Larsson/Portfolio/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-* if any of the scripts are failing to compile and start, try running this command from the root directory: `npm install`
+:exclamation: if any of the scripts are failing to compile and start, try running this command from the root directory: `npm install`